 Name Effectiveness Environment and safety Applicability in grazing systems Co-benefits?
-Stage of development and availability Why is it not yet being used at scale?
-Essential oils such as lemongrass Searchinger al. 2021 discussion paper estimated that essential oils - which include substances like lemongrass have a likely efficacy of 0 to 25%.
+Essential oils such as lemongrass lemongrass have a likely efficacy of 0 to 25%.
 This was stated with low to medium confidence due to the lack of widely published animal studies yet available on these supplements.
-Burger King made claimed reductions of 33% from lemongrass a key pillar of an advertising for campaign for more sustainable burgers in 2020, but was criticised as the claim was based on one, non-peer reviewed study.
+398 Burger King made claimed reductions of 33% from lemongrass a key pillar of an advertising for campaign for more sustainable burgers in 2020, but was criticised as the claim was based on one, non-peer reviewed study.
 Other academics said the actual impact of lemongrass could be as low as 3% when measured over a cow's lifetime.
-999 Likely low risk; some essential oils are already approved for use on animals as to improve feed palatability.
+399 Likely low risk; some essential oils are already approved for use on animals as to improve feed palatability.
 400 Not applicable to extensive grazing systems.
 Some studies have shown a potential to increase animal productivity from some essential oils.
-401 The science into how effective they are is still not as well developed as many other alternatives, with a lack of many peer-reviewed studies into their methane mitigation abilities to date.
-More research into their effectiveness is needed, and they may be less effective than alternatives.
-Tannins Estimated reductions of 5-20%, with the level of reduction likely to be dependent on the dose and type of tannin used.
-403 A recent trial run by JBS, and reported on last year, claimed emissions reductions of 17%, making it less effective than other alternatives.
-404 No major health and environmental concerns.
+401 TanninsEstimated reductions of 5-20%, with the level of reduction likely to be dependent on the dose and type of tannin used.403 A recent trial run by JBS, and reported on last year, claimed emissions reductions of 17% making it less effective than other alternatives.404 No major health and environmental concerns.
 405 Applicable to all systems.
 In total mixed ration systems they could be delivered as extracts, while pastoral systems could use forages that contain tannins (of which there are a number).
-406 Studies have suggested numerous cobenefits for animal health, for example through benefits to animals' intestinal health, as well as to the quality of milk and meat produced.
-407 Some tannin forages are market ready, with others expected to arrive on markets soon.
-408 Although they are more widely applicable and available than most alternatives, and likely come with co-benefits for animals, tannins appear to produce more significant methane reductions than other alternatives.
-409,410 Vaccines Reisinger et al., also in 2021, reported that the efficacy of a vaccine is necessarily speculative, but a reduction of 30% is considered plausible, given the efficacy of CH4 inhibitors.
-Searchinger et al. estimated a lower efficacy of 10-15%.
-The efficacy of a vaccine is subject to uncertainty as research is still ongoing.
+406 Studies have suggested numerous co- benefits for animal health, for example through benefits to animals' intestinal health, as well as to the quality of milk and meat produced.
+407 Vaccines Reisinger et al., also in 2021, reported that the efficacy of a vaccine is necessarily speculative, but a reduction of 30% is considered plausible, given the efficacy of CH4 inhibitors.
+411 Searchinger et al. estimated a lower efficacy of 10- 15%.
+412 The efficacy of a vaccine is subject to uncertainty as research is still ongoing.
 Vaccines are seen as low risk, as they rely on that antibodies that already naturally exist in animal tissues.
 413 Applicable in most systems, giving it a potential significant advantage over other technologies like feed additives.
 414 Likely no co-benefits to animal health or meat and dairy quality.
-415 Methane vaccines have now passed the proof of concept stage (e.g. it has been shown the technology is possible) but have not yet been proven at a commercial scale.
-416 ArkeaBio, a startup working on a vaccine, has estimated it could roll out a vaccine in 2025 or 2026, depending on how the technology develops and on how quickly it can get regulatory approval.
-417 Others have reported that the technology is still at least a decade away.
-418 As a medical technology, vaccines will also have to go through medical approval processes before becoming available on markets.
-419 Vaccines must be demonstrated at a commercial level; and then pass medical approval processes before they can become widely available.
+415